 He was an influential citizen of the greater Norway, Maine, area.
 The Sun Journal daily of Lewiston, Maine printed an article upon his death, which you can read here.

 Here's an online reference to Charles' birth in a log cabin "running down into the lake from the Noble schoolhouse".

-If you have any corrections or additions to the information above, please leave a comment or contact me directly.
+If you have any corrections and/or information to share, please leave a comment for the benefit of other researchers.